 First and foremost, I recommend against sending out generic, "cookie-cutter" email campaigns about Covid-19 and your capacity to conduct business.
 I'm not saying it's irrelevant to let your customers know it's business-as-usual for you.
 But I am saying you must use extraordinary creativity when writing content to be relevant to your customers right now.
 You can add this additional value to your emails and social media posts in the form of helpful links or resources that your customers might want to know about—more now than ever.
 This is your chance to build your brand's authority and mind-share by serving up exceptionally meaningful content.
 Here are some examples:

 Making your content relevant during a black swan event means making it personal and heartfelt.
-Businesses say they care about their customers so often that it’s become a cliche rather than anything special.
+Businesses say they care about their customers so often that it's become a cliche rather than anything special.
 As a business owner right now, you should avoid those cliches and focus on what it means exactly to be authentic.
-After all, you’re a human being typing up content to help another person out there.
-The person who reads your content carries the same concerns for their loved ones & their financial survival that you do.
-Being vulnerable towards your customers—not financially speaking—shows you care more than a corporate mission statement ever possibly could.
+After all, you're a human being typing up content to help another person out there.
+The person who reads your content carries the same concern for their loved ones and financial survival that you do.
+Being vulnerable towards your customers—and not financially speaking—shows that you care more than a corporate mission statement ever could.

-On that note, I pray that you are all safe, healthy, & filled with joy from things that matter.
-Please reach out to me if there’s anything realistic that can be done to accommodate you as we all get through this pandemic.
+On that note, I pray that you are safe, healthy, and filled with joy from things that matter.
+Please reach out if there's anything realistic that can be done to accommodate you as we get through this pandemic.

 Justin A. Ponce